AdelBoksmati/PDF-Creator-for-MEDIC/README.md

 2. Open the .sln file in the MEDIC5 directory and run the project in Visual Studio.
 3. The project should now be running on `http://localhost:3000/`

-Make sure to install all the dependencies for the project by running `npm install` in the terminal before starting the development server.